VB Lecture Notes - For Loops

 Objective #1: Use For loops.

 - A For loop allows you to repeat a section of code many times over and over again.
-A For loop is called
+In the following For loop, five message boxes will appear one after the other

 MessageBox.Show("Hello World")